makenowjust/bashcached/README.md

 It is one file script (small, <100 lines!), and it requires only:

   - `bash`
-  - `ncat`
-  - `lsof`
+  - `socat`

 So, you can use it as soon as you download it.

-And, it implements almost all memcached commands:
+And, it supports multiple connections and implements almost all memcached commands:

   - `set`, `add`, `replace`, `append` and `prepend`
   - `get`, `delete` and `touch`